She Yuan: Historical sources on She Yuan's life

 She Yuan is first mentioned inside Liu Bei's biography as one of the 11 leading figures to have persuaded Liu Bei to declare himself a vassal king to challenge Cao Cao, who was enfeoffed ("King of Wei") by Emperor Xian in 219.
 During the fifth century, Pei Songzhi expanded about his life by incorporating information from the Sanfu Jue Lu Zhu (Annotated Selected Records of Sanfu), by Zhao Qi and Zhi Yu (摯虞).

 Family background

 She Yuan was from Youfufeng Commandery (右扶風郡), Sili Province which is in present-day Xingping, Shaanxi.
 His ancestors were at first named Xie (謝) and were related to the Xie's Beidi clans of the north.
-The founding ancestor Xie Fu (謝服) joined the army as a general and participated in many expeditions.
+Their founding ancestor Xie Fu (謝服) joined the army as a general and participated in many expeditions.
 Because the Emperor believed that Xie was not an auspicious name; he changed it to She (射).
 From that moment on, Xie Fu's descendants adopted She as their surname.